unibo-spe/spe-slides/content/05-version-selection/_index.md

 The process of assigning a **unique identifier** to a **unique state** of some software
 * Used to *distinguish* different software states
 * Used to *refer* to different states of the same software
-* The identifier is normally a sequence of alfanumeric characters spaced by dots, slashes, and dashes
+* The identifier is normally a sequence of alphanumeric characters spaced by dots, slashes, and dashes
-* Assigning IDs in a *predictable* way could help gathering *information* on the software itself
+* Assigning IDs in a *predictable* way could help gather *information* on the software itself

 ---